 How My Real Estate Agent Helped Sell My Home

-- Small changes to the kitchen and bathroom was also suggested such as changing broken tiles, repairing faucets etc. I immediately complied.
+- Small changes to the kitchen and bathroom were also suggested such as changing broken tiles, repairing faucets, etc. I immediately complied.

 - Another suggestion was to get the whole house painted again and we got it done.